Donate If You Enjoyed

 Anywho..

 I did go to a wedding and a funeral in Japan.
 Both were a little strict.
-I always think of weddings as a blast, but Japanese Shinto ones are a little overly dramatic and you need to follow the rules.
+I always think of weddings as a blast, but Japanese Shinto ones are a little overly dramatic and you need to follow rules.

 You have to say certain things which I don't recall (and I just mumbled ra ra ra a few times), since I didn't understand.
 You are also supposed to drink sake from a plate at a set time but I misunderstood and drank it as soon as I saw it (bad luck x 1000 for the couple maybe?).
 Whoops!

 The funeral was similar except it was a Buddhist funeral and I messed up majorly, so I was laughing during the funeral procession.
 We were supposed to light incense and put it in this kind of sand area, but mine got too hot so I put it on the wood table and it started to smoke the wood.
-Luckily they blamed it on my foreign "Gaijin-ness" when in fact it was because I'm just an idiot.
+Luckily they blamed it on my foreign "Gaijin-ness" when in fact it was because I'm an idiot.

 I should have tried this at the traditional Shinto wedding, but with sake.